patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/layouts/split.md

 ### Multiple items that fill space

 You can specify which split item fills the remaining container space.
-More than one item can be set to fill, and they will share the remaining space equally.
+More than one item can be set to fill and they will share the remaining space equally.

 <img src="./img/split-filled.png" alt="PatternFly website screenshot showing modal created with bullseye layout." width="3330px"/>

 ### Items that wrap

-You can wrap a split item to ensure that it fits among other content in the viewport as it is resized.
+You can wrap a split item to ensure that it properly fits alongside other content as the screen is resized.

 ### Gutters around items